Ranipet district: Urban infrastructure

 Arakkonam Junction railway station is the largest railway junction in Ranipet district.
 It is located at the intersection of the Chennai–Bangalore line and the Guntakal–Chennai line, which is part of Mumbai–Chennai line.
 Arakkonam has one of the biggest workshop for Southern Railway, known as the "Engineering Workshop" (EWS) which has many employees serving the Indian Railways in various process related with fabrication and processing of various metal components for the railways.
 Most of the machines in these workshops are a century old and some of them are working.
 It also has an electric locomotive shed, known as the "Electric Loco Shed" (ELS).
 WAG-5 and WAP-4 locomotives are maintained here.
 Suburban electric train facility is also available towards Chennai.
 The second-biggest Food Corporation of India (FCI) godown is located at Arakkonam.
 It is used to store all types of food grains for a long periods.
 Transport is also available by road to all major cities and towns.

 The runway at the INS Rajali, a naval air force of the Indian Navy in Arakkonam is 4,500 metres in length, making it the second-longest air force runway in the Indian Subcontinent.
 It is also Asia's second-biggest Naval Training Centre.

 Many official buildings in Arakkonam were built during the British era.
 An underpass beneath the railway connects Arakkonam and Kanchipuram and is one of the city's oldest structures.
 It was built with lime mortar and stones.

-Hospitals

-The Scudder Memorial Hospital, started around 1866 by Silas Downer Scudder, is a big hospital that was started well before CMCH was commissioned in Vellore.
-A new branch of CMCH, Vellore has been opened near Ratnagiri on Golden Quadrilateral highway.
-With hospitals such as Apollo KH Hospital in Melvisharam the health care industry is growing rapidly.

-Aayurdhaa Hospital located in the town of Sholinghur, is another well known hospital among general public in and around Ranipet district.
-They are famous for their timely, caring approach to patients and providing quality services at reasonable and economical charges and their peaceful location among the nature under the direct view of the Hill Temples of Sholinghur.